The Yukon is accessible by air, road and water. Once here, visitors have a variety of options to explore the region.

 Air Canada offers daily services between Whitehorse and Vancouver.
 They also provide international service to Canada from the USA, Europe, Mexico and Asia/Pacific through Vancouver.

-Westjet offers seasonal service from Vancouver to Whitehorse from May to October.
-They also provide international connections through Vancouver on many international partner carriers.
+Westjet offers seasonal service from Calgary to Whitehorse from late June to early September.
+They also provide international connections through Calgary on many international partner carriers.

 Condor operates a weekly direct service from Frankfurt, Germany to Whitehorse from late May to mid September.

 Getting Here by Road